Cardinal Hume Catholic School

 |We will follow all recommendations from GPs or clinicians about the need for individual students to shield and support their education remotely.

 While there is no general requirement for CEV staff to isolate, we recognise that there may be particular concerns or issues which staff may wish to discuss, taking this risk assessment as a starting point.
-All staff are welcome to talk to Bev Davies in confidence in the first instance.
+All staff are welcome to talk to Bev Davies in confidence in the first instance and CEV staff and those 28 weeks or more pregnant should do so in line with advice from Public Health authorities.
+Appropriate arrangements, which may include working from home where possible and the completion of a individual risk assessment, will be made.

 BDS, BRN, ARY